AngelLozan/Discord-GM-bot/README.md

 `Some notes`

-- Hosted in Heroku.
-For steps on how to host in Heroku, see this guide: https://devcenter.heroku.com/articles/getting-started-with-nodejs

-- On the "Resources" tab in Heroku, make sure the worker dyno toggle is on for the worker defined in the Procfile.

-- See Procfile for details as to what to set your worker dyno to.

 - Current .env is for personal test server.
 You can create your own.
 You will need a .env file to hold the DISCORD_TOKEN= `your token`

 - Dependency discord.js is lower version to ensure full functionality of bot.js file.
 Threw errors related to intents on higher versions.
 Intents listed on Developer API portal.